Programme One: 1985–1991

+Termination of broadcasting

+The Decree of the President of Russia of December 27 ordered the liquidation of the All-Union State Television and Radio Broadcasting Company and the creation on its basis of the Russian State Television and Radio Broadcasting Company Ostankino, the chairman of the All-Union State Television and Radio Broadcasting Company E. V. Yakovlev was appointed its chairman.
+In January-March 1992, instead of the General Directorate of Programs of the Soviet Central Television, thematic studios, creative associations and main editorial offices of the Central Television, the Directorate of Programs of the Ostankino Television Company, thematic studios and creative associations of the RGTRK Ostankino were created.
+Ostankino Television Channel One was created.
+However, in the printed summary of the program schedules up until February, the name of the television channel used from May 16, 1957 to September 15, 1991 was indicated.

 Following the dissolution of the USSR, Programme One's frequencies were transferred to the new state broadcasting organizations in the former Soviet republics, while in the Russian republic the main Ostankino Television channel took over its signal and transmitters.

-Programmes
+Programming

 The periodic Little Blue Light became a staple of Soviet Union celebrations during New Year's Eve, International Women's Day, and International Workers' Day.
 The programme continues to run today on Russia 1.

 The news department did not employ news journalists until 1989, when they began to front the shorter bulletins (the main 18:30 and 21:00 news programmes was fronted only by senior journalists until after the failed coup d'etat).